Oatmeal Sandwich Cookies

 image of butter being browned in a cream colored dutch oven

-Shortly after this the foam should kind of fade away and the milk solids at the bottom of the pan will be a perfectly toasted brown.
+Shortly after this, the foam should kind of fade away, and the milk solids at the bottom of the pan will be a perfectly toasted brown.
 It should have a strong, nutty aroma.

-Immediately remove the pan from heat and pour the butter into a heatproof bowl to stop the cooking process.
+Immediately remove the pan from the heat and pour the butter into a heatproof bowl to stop the cooking process.

 If left in the hot pan, the milk solids will burn.
 It can happen in a flash, trust me!!
 Place the brown butter in the fridge for 30 minutes to cool to room temperature.